AvWxLLC/AvWxLLC.github.io/privacy-policy.md

 ## Data Collection by the App
 This app does **not** collect personally identifiable information directly from users.

+Any data collected is handled by third-party services such as Google AdMob in accordance with their own privacy policies.

 ## Third-Party Services
 This app uses the following third-party service:
 - **Google AdMob**